 When it comes to addiction, the focus is usually on the negative physical effects.
 We sometimes spend so much time focused on how addiction impairs the body that we forget about psychological and mental problems.
 These can be just as bad or even worse than what addiction does to an individual physically.

 Men and women are affected differently by addiction.
 Women are more vulnerable to addiction’s psychological side effects than men.
 Their traditional role in society calls for women to be caregivers and nurturers.
 They aren’t expected to experiment with stuff like drugs or alcohol and addiction to these substances carries a stigma.
-Getting addiction treatment is also problematic for women because they have to not only worry about how society will view them but also where to leave their children if they have any.
+Getting addiction treatment is also problematic for women because they have to not only worry about how society will view them but also about where to leave their children if they have any.

 Common Psychological Issues Driving Women to Addiction